Singapore Waste Statistics 2012

 - Paper/Cardboard (56%)

-For paper, the recycling rate is 56% in 2011.
-NEA has met the target of 55% recycling rate for paper by 2012, set in the Singapore Green Plan 2012.
-Nevertheless, there is still room to recycle more paper, as 44% of the paper and cardboard waste generated still ends up being burned at the waste-to-energy plants.
+For paper, there is still room for more recycling, as 44% of the paper and cardboard waste generated still ends up being burned at the waste-to-energy plants.